Graco SnugRide SnugLock 35 Review

 Ease of Install - LATCH

-The SnugLock earned a 7 of 10 for LATCH connection.
+The SnugLock 35 has the clip-style LATCH anchors that are often easier to put on and harder to take off.
 Given that this process should be easier than installation using the vehicle belt, it is a bummer that the clip style makes it more challenging.

 Ease of Install - Belt

 You can install the SnugLock 35 using the vehicle belt and the base.
 This installation method is the easiest for this seat.
 Installation is simple, and the belt lock-off on the base helps tighten the vehicle belt so you can ensure a snug fit.